-Data sanitization is the process through which the data on a hard drive is overwritten with other data (wiped) to the point where the original data is completely gone.
+• The process through which the data on a hard drive is overwritten with other data (wiped) to the point where the original data is completely gone.
 For modern drives, this can reliably be accomplished in one pass with the right process and certified software tools.
-Using a certified process and software tools ensures data security and enables reuse or resale of the hard drives.
+Using certified processes and software tools ensures data security and enables reuse or resale of the hard drives.